Company Taxation: Safeguarding International Competitiveness

 Arguments and Positions

 Structural reform of the tax policy is urgently needed.
-The announced plans to introduce fiscal incentives for R&D are a first positive signal.
+The announced plans to introduce fiscal incentives for research are a first positive signal.
 By contrast, plans to expand the land and real estate purchase tax (Grunderwerbssteuer) or to introduce new taxation on digital business models would weaken the location Germany.

 Different approaches in the UK and the USA